On a connection between total positivity and Bernoulli stopping problems: Introduction

-Section 2 introduces key properties of unimodal sequences then demonstrates that transformations governed by $\TP{3}$ and $\TN{3}$ stochastic matrices preserve unimodality of sequences.
-This result finds practical application in the classical embedding of success epochs of independent Bernoulli trials in a Markov chain.
-Specifically, it is established that the expectation of unimodal functions of the chain remains unimodal in the initial state.
-As the continuation payoff is a mapping of the stopping payoff based on the transition matrix of this chain, Section 3 builds on these findings to derive a recurrence relation connecting the continuation and stopping payoffs.
-It then establishes a sufficient condition for the optimality of the myopic strategy based on the unimodality of either the stopping or continuation payoffs.
-Finally, Section 4 applies these results to the $\ell$th-to-$m$th last-success problems, providing new, simpler proofs for the optimality of the myopic rule.
+The structure of the paper is as follows: Section 2 introduces key properties of unimodal sequences and shows that transformations induced by $\TP{3}$ stochastic matrices preserve unimodality for finite sequences and quasi-unimodality for infinite sequences.
+This result finds natural application in the classical embedding of success epochs of independent Bernoulli trials in a Markov chain.
+Specifically, it is shown that the expectation of unimodal functions of the chain is quasi-unimodal in the initial state.
+Since the continuation payoff sequence is a mapping of the stopping reward sequence via the transition matrix of this chain, Section 3 builds on the previous findings to derive a recurrence relation linking continuation payoffs and stopping rewards.
+It then establishes a sufficient condition for the optimality of the myopic strategy, based on the unimodality of the continuation payoffs or the quasi-unimodality of the stopping rewards.
+Finally, Section 4 applies these results to generalised last-success problems, providing new and simpler proofs of the myopic rule's optimality.